monkey-projects/mailman/jms/README.md

 are needed, the `client-id` is used when connecting to the broker, and the `id` is used when creating a message consumer.

+## Closing

+The JMS implementation the Mailman broker implements `java.lang.AutoCloseable` so in order to do release any resources and make sure all messages are published, you should invoke `close` on the broker when it's no longer needed.

 ## TODO

 Some things will probably be needed as we go along: